 The idea that laissez-faire economics, which had adopted the position of unfettered by government interference, was old-school.
 Governments began to enjoy this idea they could right all wrongs and this would naturally lead to full employment.
 Keynes simply believed that the classical theory applied only to the past during the 19th century, but this was the new age of industrialization.
 He concluded that his own theory should be the “general theory” by which nations functioned.

 Classical economists had believed in Jean Baptiste Say (1767-1832) Say’s Law, which, simply put, states that “supply creates its own demand”, and that in a free market workers would always be willing to lower their wages to a level where employers could profitably offer them jobs.
 This was true until unionization.
 Keynes argued that the price stickiness would emerge because in reality workers often refuse to lower their wage demands even in cases where a classical economist might argue it is rational for them to do so.
 Consequently, in the post Say world, Marxism was taking hold creating unionized workers.
-Therefore, due in part to the price stickiness, Keynes argued that this would establish an interaction of “aggregate demand” and “aggregate supply” that may lead to stable unemployment equilibrium.
+Therefore, due in part to the price stickiness, Keynes argued that this would establish interaction of “aggregate demand” and “aggregate supply” that may lead to stable unemployment equilibrium.

 What Say did not anticipate was Marxism.
 Unions were important with respect to establishing working conditions.
 This became obvious with the Triangle Shirtwaist Factory fire in New York City on March 25, 1911, which was one of the deadliest industrial disasters in the history of the city of New York.
 This event resulted in the fourth highest loss of life from an industrial accident in U.S. history.
 The factory garment workers were locked in the building.
 They could not escape when the fire took place.
 Indeed, this event inspired the unionization of workers.
 However, unions rapidly migrated from working conditions to demanding higher wages.
 This trend created the wage stickiness that simply drove employment out of the country by refusing to be competitive.
 The advent of income taxes in 1913 followed by the parole tax added to the cost of labor in the United States.

 Unions sought to fix wages and buck the business cycle.
 But that is the same as saying milk is $5 a gallon and the supply just doubled but it is illegal to pay less than $5.
-It does not matter if it is labor or a commodity for both are the root of value in a transaction.
+It does not matter if it is labor or a commodity for both are the roots of value in a transaction.
 I will do this for that.
 Unions thus indeed created a stickiness to the value of labor that only drove unemployment higher offering less stabilization.